It's good to go through the Exchange Hybrid test plan checklist and test all the…

 Let’s verify that the Get-OrganizationConfig cmdlet works.
 After that, rerun the Hybrid Configuration Wizard and check that it connects successfully.

 Note: Wait an hour before you try and run the Get-OrganizationConfig cmdlet.
-That’s because it takes time to populate the changes in Microsoft’s cloud servers.
+That’s because it takes time to propagate the changes in Microsoft’s cloud servers.

 1. Run the Disconnect-ExchangeOnline cmdlet and close the PowerShell window.